AdobeDocs/analytics-platform.en/help/data-views/sql-connector.md

 ### BI Tools

-Currently, the CJA SQL Connector is supported for Power BI and Tableau.
+Currently, the CJA SQL Connector is supported and tested for Power BI and Tableau only.
+Other BI tools using the PSQL interface might work as well but are not yet supported officially.

 +++ Power BI